fannynabis/chameleon-documentation-en/menufuhrung.md

 ![](bild6.png)

-Über die Breadcrumb verfolgt das System die vom Benutzer durchgeführten Schritte.
-Mit Klick auf einen der Punkte können Sie jederzeit zur vorher angesteuerten Seite zurückkehren.
+~~Über die Breadcrumb verfolgt das System die vom Benutzer durchgeführten Schritte.
+Mit Klick auf einen der Punkte können Sie jederzeit zur vorher angesteuerten Seite zurückkehren.~~

+The system is able to track all steps via breadcrumb, which are made by the user.
+By clicking one if the items you can get back to the page at any time which you have previously visited.

 ![](bild7.png)